Quieting a Noisy Refrigerator: A Guide for Homeowners

 Fan Problems

 A faulty fan motor could also be the culprit.
 This crucial component circulates air throughout your refrigerator to maintain proper temperature levels.
 If the motor is malfunctioning, it may make strange noises such as grinding or squeaking.
-In this case, it's advisable to a professional technician repair the refrigerator.
+In this case, it's advisable to hire a professional technician for fridge repair near you.

 When you hear a loud buzzing noise or grinding noise from inside the freezer compartment, the evaporator fan blade may be hitting ice and frost build-up on the evaporator.
 The excessive frost and ice could be caused by an air leak into the cabinet or a failure of the automatic defrost system in the fridge.